 The study looked at electronic factory workers in Taiwan with significant occupational exposure to chlorinated solvents (namely PCE and TCE) and found that this group displayed a “significantly elevated incidence of breast cancer.”

-Male breast cancer is rate.
+Male breast cancer is rare.
 But there were at least 65 instances of male breast cancer in men who served or lived at Camp Lejeune between 1957 and 1987 and likely many more.
 These breast cancer cases also often came early in life.
 Many of the veterans were diagnosed in their 30s and 40s.
-Putting this in context, there are less than 3,000 male breast cancer cases in the country ever year.
+Putting this in context, there are less than 3,000 male breast cancer cases in the country every year.

 Who is Eligible to Bring a Camp Lejeune Breast Cancer Lawsuit?

 Under a recently passed federal law, anyone who worked or lived at Camp Lejeune for at least 30 days between 1953 and 1987 is eligible to bring a civil claim for injuries allegedly caused by exposure to the toxic water at Lejeune during that time.
 Anyone who can prove that they lived or worked at Camp Lejeune during this time and was later diagnosed with breast cancer would be eligible to bring a case.